OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 We do use your CPNI internally, however.
 We may share information about our customers among the AT&T companies and our agents in order to offer you new or enhanced services.
 For example, we might offer a discount or promotion for Internet or TV services based on your CPNI.

-' + 'Restricting our use of your CPNI' + '
+' + 'How may I limit the use of my CPNI?' + '

 AT&T uses technology and security features, and strict policy guidelines with ourselves and our agents, to safeguard the privacy of CPNI.
 It is your right and our duty under federal law to protect the confidentiality of your CPNI.